xiix0/scam/README.md

-Q:	How much does it cost to ride the Unibus?
+Q:	What is green and lives in the ocean?
-A:	2 bits.
+A:	Moby Pickle.